 For any new casual employees hired in the future, all employers (regardless of size) must provide the Casual Employment Information Statement (as well as the usual Fair Work Information Statement) at the commencement of their employment.

 Casual Employment Contracts

 Aside from the matters set out above, it is important that contracts of employment for casual employees now take account of the new statutory definition of casual employment and have wording to take advantage of the new rules preventing casual employees “double-dipping” on entitlements if they are later found to be a permanent employee.

-HR Essentials and HR Partner clients have access to casual employment contracts updated to take account of these changes.
+HR Connect and HR Partner clients have access to casual employment contracts updated to take account of these changes.